Jehuda Reinharz: Awards and recognition

-Reinharz is the recipient of the President of Israel Prize, awarded by the Israeli Parliament (Knesset) in 1990.
-He was also elected Fellow of the American Academy of Arts and Sciences in 1995 and a member of the Council on Foreign Relations in 1999.
-He twice received the National Endowment for the Humanities to enable him to pursue his research.
+Reinharz is twice the recipient of the President of Israel Prize, awarded by the Israeli Parliament (Knesset) in 1990 and 2024, in recognition of his scholarly publications.
+He was elected Fellow of the American Academy of Arts and Sciences in 1995 and a member of the Council on Foreign Relations in 1999.
+He twice received the National Endowment for the Humanities fellowship to enable him to pursue his research.
 He also received a Guggenheim Research Fellowship.

 In 1998, Reinharz was appointed by President Bill Clinton to serve on the Presidential Advisory Commission on Holocaust Assets in the United States.

-Reinharz is the recipient of honorary doctorates from Hebrew Union College, the Jewish Theological Seminary, Fairfield University, Ben Gurion University in Israel, Weizmann Institute of Science in Israel, Brandeis University, Hebrew College, Tel Aviv University and the Hebrew University in Jerusalem.
+Reinharz is the recipient of honorary doctorates from Hebrew Union College, the Jewish Theological Seminary, Fairfield University, Ben Gurion University, Weizmann Institute of Science, Brandeis University, Hebrew College, Tel Aviv University and the Hebrew University in Jerusalem.

 In 2017, Reinharz was elected chairman of the International Board of the Weizmann Institute in Israel and served until 2020.
-He still serves on its international Board.
+In 2024 he was elected as life member of the international Board.
 He also serves on many other Boards in the United States and Israel.